 An average of 50 crews enter the race each year from Hawaii, as well as California.

-The race has been held every year since 1974, except 1994, when the race officials opted to cancel the race for safety reasons due to 8-12-foot surf and winds of 25-30 knots.
+The race has been held every year since 1974, except 1994, when the race officials opted to cancel the race for safety reasons due to 8-12-foot surf and winds of 25-30 knots, and 2018 due to Hurricane Lane.
 The course has been lengthened several times to its current distance of 25 miles from Kailua Beach Park to the OCC Beach.

 There are four perpetual trophies for the race: one for the first crew to finish; one for the first koa canoe to finish; one for the first junior crew to finish, and one for the winning masters crews.